 Depending on the province or territory you reside in, there may be a waiting period before you are eligible for public health insurance in Canada.
-Some provinces such as British Columbia, Ontario and Quebec have a waiting period of up to three months, but in Alberta, you’re covered from the day you land.
-So, be sure to check the eligibility requirements in the province or territory where you reside.
+Be sure to check the eligibility requirements in the province or territory where you reside.

 See Healthcare in Canada: Basics for newcomers for all the essential information you should know.

 Find a family doctor

 Also known as a General Practitioner (GP), a family doctor addresses medical needs for you and your family and will also be the one to provide a referral if you need to see a specialist.